rubyfu/RubyFu/module_0x3__network_kung_fu/ssh.md

 end
 ```

-Now SSH from the **SSH Server** to **localhost** on the localhost's ssh port then  connect from your localhost to your localhost on port 3333 via your RDP client, you'll be prompt for the **WebServer**'s RDP log-in screen
+Now SSH from the **SSH Server** to **localhost** on the localhost's SSH port then  connect from your localhost to your localhost on port 3333 via your RDP client, you'll be prompt for the **WebServer**'s RDP log-in screen

 ```
 rdesktop localhost:3333